-A correct industrial maintenance works by preserving the existing material resources: equipment, machinery, etc… until the end of its useful lifespan.
+A correct maintenance works by preserving the existing material resources: equipment, machinery, etc… until the end of its useful lifespan.

 The correct maintenance of an industrial warehouse is based on planning and periodicity, if any of these aspects fail, the consequences will be serious for the industry.

-An industrial maintenance plan consists of a series of activities and tasks in charge of increasing the useful lifespan of an industrial complex, treating every equipment and machine individually in order to reduce the number of failures and accidents.
+An industrial equipment maintenance plan consists of a series of activities and tasks in charge of increasing the useful lifespan of an industrial complex, treating every equipment and machine individually in order to reduce the number of failures and accidents.

 The activities and tasks of an industrial maintenance plan, which are grouped and concatenated following a technical criteria, are assigned different periodicities, either daily, quarterly, annually, etc.